sudheerj/datastructures-algorithms/src/java1/algorithms/array/sortColors/SortColors.md

 5. If the current character is equals to 2, swap the character values at right pointer and index pointer.
 Also, decrement the right pointer.

-6. If the chracter is neither `0` or `2`, then just increment the index pointer.
+6. If the character is neither `0` or `2`, then just increment the index pointer.

 7. Repeat steps 4–6 until the index pointer reaches the end of the array.

-8. Return the updated in-place array where chracters are sorted.
+8. Return the updated in-place array where characters are sorted.

 **Time and Space complexity:**
 This algorithm takes a time complexity of `O(n)` because we are traversing the array only once.
 Also, it requires space complexity of `O(1)` because we are updating the array in-place without using an additional data structure.